ancaantochi/azure-docs/articles/iot-edge/how-to-configure-proxy-support.md

 }
 ```

-If you included the **UpstreamProtocol** environment variable in the confige.yaml file on your IoT Edge device, add that to the IoT Edge agent module definition too.
+Add **UpstreamProtocol** environment variable to the IoT Edge agent module definition to use AMQP over WebSocket.

 ```json
 "env": {